ZhengguoTan/publ_DeepDWI/ismrm/main.md

 slightly blurry tissue boundaries and ambiguous signals.

 ![fig4](../origin/figures/fig4.png)
-> **Figure 4.**
-Single-direction diffusion-weighted images
-at 0.7~mm isotropic resolution as reconstructed by retrospectively self-gated
-(left) LLR and (right) ADMM unrolling in (top) the coronal and (bottom) the sagittal views, respectively.
+> **Figure 4.** Single-direction diffusion-weighted images at 0.7mm isotropic resolution as reconstructed by retrospectively self-gated (left) LLR and (right) ADMM unrolling in (top) the coronal and (bottom) the sagittal views, respectively.
 The same diffusion direction as in Figure 3 is chosen for display.
-ADMM unrolling reduces phase ambiguities in the shot-combined reconstruction, thereby rendering clearer tissue delineation and reducing stripping artifacts (as indicated by the red arrows).
+ADMM unrolling reduces phase ambiguitiesin the shot-combined reconstruction, thereby rendering clearer tissue delineation andreducing stripping artifacts (as indicated by the red arrows).

 Figure 4 shows coronal- and saggital-view diffusion-weighted images